mkmgh/meetingplanner-frontend/README.md

 ### Installing/ Running locally

-1) Create a folder named as letsmeet-app at any local drive
+1) Create a folder named as meetingplannerapp at any local drive

 2) change directory to letsmeet-app